What to expect from our article

 There are many reasons why people have a cheat day, and there is a lot of bad advice on the internet and Facebook groups when it comes to having a cheat day.
 The point of a cheat day is, in essence, to break a stall.
 A stall could be anywhere up to 6 weeks in a row with no weight loss.
 To get things moving again, you can introduce a higher carb day to break the stall.

-The problem with having a cheat day is that people think it’s a free for all and will eat whatever they like thinking that this is OK, when in fact all they are doing is undoing all their hard work, cheat days should be food from the allowed list but higher carb versions for example some
+The problem with having a cheat day is that people think it’s a free for all and will eat whatever they like thinking that this is OK, when in fact, all they are doing is undoing all their hard work, cheat days should be food from the allowed list but higher carb versions for example some.

 - Below ground vegetables that are higher in carbs

-- Berries- strawberries, blueberries, raspberries ect
+- Berries- strawberries, blueberries, raspberries etc

 - Sweet potato

-Don’t forget this is a lifestyle change we do not bring the old lifestyle into the new one.
+Don’t forget this is a lifestyle change.
+We do not bring the old lifestyle into the new one.

-There are many reasons why we cheat when we undertake a new diet or lifestyle change here are the top 5 reasons why
+There are many reasons why we cheat when we undertake a new diet or lifestyle change.
+Here are the top 5 reasons why

 - Peer pressure